ivankrstev7/Environmental_Sound_Classification/Piczak and sequential CNN/readme.md

-Here the codes for the Piczak model remake in tensorflow, and the sequential CNN.
+Here you can find the codes for:
+- the Piczak model remake in tensorflow
+- the sequential CNN.